bishwasBhatta/SublimeTutor/tutorial/chapter_3_1.md

 Multiple cursors
 ===================

-Sublime Text provides you a way put your cursor in multiple text blocks at the same time.
+Sublime Text provides you a way to put your cursor in multiple text blocks at the same time.
 Use `Cmd` key with left mouse button and click at multiple places in the document to put your cursor at all those places.
 Now, when you type something, the text is appended at all the cursor positions.